AyushAggarwal1/gst-bill/src/components/README.md

 # Component Structure Documentation

-This document outlines the refactored component structure for the GST Bill Maker application.
+This document outlines the refactored component structure for the GSTly application.

 ## Overview